Ezhimala (hill, Kannur): History

 Extant Tamil Sangam texts describe the glory and wealth of the ancient Pazhi in the highest terms.
 Sangam Era poets, as well as Classical Tamil poets of later centuries, like Paranar, speak of the wealth of Pazhi in the greatest degree.
 One of the Sangam pieces, Akam 173 speaks of "Nannans great mountain slopes where goldfields abound, and long bamboos dried in the Sun burst and released the unfinished pearls."
 Noted scholar, Elamkulam Kunjan Pillai states that "It is from the Kottayam Town (in Kannur District) and Kannur Town regions of old Ezhimalainad that innumerable Roman (gold) coins have been excavated.
 On one (single) occasion (gold) coins that could be carried by six porters were obtained.
 These coins were found to belong to the period down to 491 AD".

 Ezhimala was also a flourishing seaport and center of trade at least by the start of the Common Era; and later was also one of the major battlefields of the series of Chola-Chera Wars in the 11th century; some believe that Buddha had visited Ezhimala.

 The Mushika-vamsha Mahakavya, written by Athula in the 11th century, throws light on the recorded past of the Mushika Royal Family up until that point.
 The first recorded king of Mooshika Vamsham (the Mooshika Dynasty) was Ramaghata Mooshika and his capital most probably was Pazhi (ancient Pazhayangadi).
-Athulan describes the later kings of this dynasty who are now better known as the Kolathiri Dynasty and Mannanar.
+Athulan describes the later kings of this dynasty who are now better known as the Kolathiri Dynasty.
 King Ramaghata Mooshika's successors shifted their capital to Ezhimala, Valabhapattanam (Valapattanam), and eventually Chirakkal, among other nearby places, over the following centuries.